gitgash/ds-test/README.md

 Assigment have been done in self explained and reproducable manner. ann-estimator.ipynb is Jupyter notebook that contains working project.
-Open 'ann-estimator.ipynb' and click 'View in Colaboratory' to open notebook in running environment.
+Open 'ann_estimator.ipynb' and click 'View in Colaboratory' to open notebook in running environment.